ZeliardM/homebridge-ttlock-accesscode/README.md

 <div align="center">

 >## PLEASE READ!!!
->HomeKey Support is not integrated yet, but Access Code Features are working in HomeKit.
+>HomeKey Support is not physically possible with TTLock Readers, but Access Code Features are working in HomeKit.

 </div>